livanynunes/TP1-Grafos/README.md

-# TP1-Grafos
+# How it works
-O trabalho consiste em implementar algoritmos para o prolema do caminho mínimo em grafos.
-Os algoritmos desenvolidos são:  Dijkstra, Bellman-Ford e FloydWarshall.
+The project consists of implementing algorithms for the problem of the minimum path in graphs.
+The algorithms developed are: Dijkstra, Bellman-Ford and FloydWarshall.